jd-fj/favorite_things_cli/readme.md

 - [Mocha](https://mochajs.org/)
 - [Chai](https://www.chaijs.com/)

-Click below to view the requirements this tool was designed to meet.
+This tool was designed to meet specific requirements.
+Click below to view the requirements.
 <details>
 Create a command line tool for storing and fetching key-value string pairs.